wcgordon1/TustinRecruiting/src/content/jobs/tr-bdr---tech-sales-san-bernardino-bdr--1wv35o.md

 position: BDR - Tech Sales
 description: >-
   Join our dynamic tech sales team in San Bernardino, CA, as a Business Development Representative (BDR).
-Dive into the fast-paced world of cybersecurity, identity management, and cloud security as a crucial member of our specialized 3-5 person team.
+Dive into the fastpaced world of cybersecurity, identity management, and cloud security as a crucial member of our specialized 35 person team.
 T...
 location: 'San Bernardino, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'